 Packing: 36 bags per tin or 250 bags per packet

-Brewing tips: Tolerates longer steeps with water below boiling.
+Brewing tips: Tolerates longer infusions but keep water below boiling.